BhavsarPoonam1409/python-django-projects-practice/README.md

 - SQLite Database
 - Bootstrap Integration
 - model form to create forms.py and CRUD operations create
+- Header and Footer using include and extends.

 ## 📂 Repository Structure